kbeaugrand/SemanticKernel.Assistants/README.md

       Given a math problem, you must answer it with the best calculation formula.
       No need to show your work, just give the answer to the math problem.
       Use calculation results.
-    input_parameter:
+    input_parameters:
+      - name: input
+        is_required: True
         default_value: ""
         description: |
-          The word mathematics problem to solve in 2-3 sentences.
+           The word financial problem to solve in 2-3 sentences.
            Make sure to include all the input variables needed along with their values and units otherwise the math function will not be able to solve it.
     execution_settings:
       planner: Handlebars
       prompt_settings: